EleniNtz13/EleniNtz13/README.md

 ## Hi there 👋
 ### Welcome to My GitHub 🚀
 I am Eleni 😊.
-I attended as a student at the UoP Digital Systems 💻 in Sparta 📜🏛️🏺 of Greece 💙🤍 and now I'm graduated with a Bachelor's degree.
+I studied Digital Systems 💻 at the University of the Peloponnese (UoP) in Sparta 📜🏛️🏺, Greece 💙🤍 and I have now graduated with a Bachelor's degree.

 This GitHub repository contains projects and work completed during my undergraduate studies from *2021 to 2026* 🎓.
 Here, you will find: